asterisk/testsuite/README.txt

             - http://sipp.sourceforge.net/snapshots/
             - Compile the version with pcap and OpenSSL support using:
                   $ make pcapplay_ossl
+            - Install sipp into a directory in the execution path:
+                  $ cp sipp /usr/local/bin
         - asttest
-            - included with the test suite
+            - include with the test suite
+            - Install from the asttest directory
+                  $ cd asttest
+                  $ make
+                  $ make install
         - Python modules
             - starpy
                 - Install starpy from the addons directory